-Typical day in the life of a family: The alarm clock goes off.
+A typical day in the life of a family: The alarm clock goes off.
 Parents wake up children.
 Chaos ensues as family members fight for the bathroom, get ready and eat breakfast to be out the door on time.
-You race to the car, prepare for battle with traffic, drop the kids off at school and head to work feeling like you have already lived an entire day.
+You race to the car, prepare for battle with traffic, drop the kids off at school, and head to work feeling like you have already lived an entire day.

-After working all day, whether on a job or in school, it's still not time to crash.
+It’s still not time to crash after working all day, whether on a job or in school.
 Soccer, piano, dance, and a parent meeting are all on the agenda.
-Then it’s time to head home, eat dinner, do homework, take showers and crawl into bed.
-And you know that tomorrow's routine will be pretty much the same.
+Then it’s time to head home, eat dinner, do homework, take showers, and crawl into bed.
+And you know that tomorrow’s routine will be pretty much the same.

 Sandy Calhoun realized her life was spinning out of control, and she decided to do something about it.

 “This was even before we had children,” Calhoun said.
 “I realized my life was a train wreck.
-I was working crazy hours and the life was being sucked right out of me.
-At that point, I made the decision to get off the fast track.
+I was working crazy hours, and the life was being sucked right out of me.
+At that point, I decided to get off the fast track.
 I quit my job that required extensive travel.
-I stopped worrying about the house being clean all the time and I didn’t worry about the laundry.”
+I stopped worrying about the house being clean all the time, and I didn’t worry about the laundry.”